m0xpd/TuningStrategyForVoltages/README.md

 The tuning strategy is applicable to other 'Klee-type' sequencers.

+# Acknowlegements

+The publication of this work doesn't imply that VOLTAGES *needs* anything as formal as a 'tuning strategy'.

+VOLTAGES and the Turing Machine are perfect - the Turing Machine was the first commercial module I ever purchased and is the only one I couldn't consider being without.
+VOLTAGES almost
+'tunes itself' and responds to creative play and experimentation.

+The results and ideas in this repository are simply the reflections inspired by VOLTAGES.
+These reflections were made visible by standing on the shoulders of giants, such as Tom Whitwell, Scott Stites and others too numerous to mention.

+The work is original (in that I did it myself), but I doubt it is novel (in that it is so simple that others must have done it before).
+There isn't much new 'under the sun'.

+# Licensing

 All the material in this repository, including the tuning strategy, the documentation, the videos, and the code is published under a [Creative Commons BY-SA 4.0](https://github.com/m0xpd/TuningStrategyForVoltages/blob/main/LICENSE.txt) License.